 - Type: Gamifying learning

 SkillPixels develops educational games for computers and mobile platforms to teach maths to preschoolers (4-8 years old).
-The SkillPixels’ idea is to provide modern and fun teaching instead of the classic way.
+The SkillPixels’ startup idea is to provide modern and fun teaching instead of the classic way.

 Game-based applications help to develop the imagination and creativity of kids.
 Different activities and challenging games boost logic and thinking.